Dpdl-io/DpdlEngine/README.md

  Dpdl Java API Documentation (available only on the registered verison of DpdlEngine)

-## Download 'DpdlEngine lite' release package (Trial version)
+## Download 'DpdlEngine lite' release package (Demo trial version)

-The 'DpdlEngine lite' release (v1.0) can be downloaded and try for Free (with some limitations), from the dpdl.io download page:
+The 'DpdlEngine lite' Demo release (v1.0) can be downloaded and try for Free (with some limitations), from the dpdl.io download page:

 [DpdlEngine lite DOWNLOAD form](https://www.dpdl.io/index_download.html)